Donskelle/pwa-helpers/packages/functions/updateFoundCallback/index.md

 # updateFoundCallback

-Setups Listener for Service Worker Update
+Setups Listener for Service Worker Update.

 Calls the callback function, when another service worker is ready to be activated.
-Your callback gets another function as parameter trigger the update progress.
+Your callback gets another function as parameter to start the update progress.

-When you trigger the update progress, a message with data type `SKIP_WAITING` will send to the Service Worker to force skipWaiting execution in sw.
+When you trigger the update progress, a message with data type `SKIP_WAITING` will be send to the Service Worker to force skipWaiting execution in sw.
+Also its setting up a listener for active sw change, when this happens a reload will be triggered to potenital problems between installed files in different version.

 Setup handler in service worker manually by adding the following code: